 In the current stage of Kali-Yuga the spirit’s influence on the body is not so significant as before but it is able to prevent its determinant effects on the body in regards the spirit and the soundness of the spirit.
 The body is usually capable of exerting a strong effect on the soul, and through it, it can also influence the spirit.
 Those who define themselves as the followers of a spiritual – metaphysical path, have to definitely reduce the direct and indirect -significant- influence of the body on the soul and on the spirit.
 The difficulty of completing this tasks is extraordinary and -considering our era- this difficulty will only increase with time.

 When one grows up, one must become fully adult; this is indispensable for the mature preservation and increase of awareness; one must achieve this by preserving the child in oneself while in the same time excluding all infantilism.
 To lose the child in myself prevents my spiritual-metaphysical realization, just like if I don’t become perfectly adult.
 An infantile adult is who -despite growing up- remained a child without ever reaching true, mature adulthood.
-Adulthood – without the preservation and subsistence of the child- quick reaches the initial phase of senility.
+Adulthood – without the preservation and subsistence of the child- quickly reaches the initial phase of senility.
 The fading away of the child in ourselves – to put it strictly: in myself- is the main meta-somatic cause of the development of senility.

 To sum it up: both infantility and senility, although differently, prevent spritual-metaphysical realization.